 How Are PTSD and Depression Connected?

 Experts believe that PTSD may be connected due to a chemical imbalance in the brain or genetics, but others claim that it is more likely a reaction to the traumatic event.
 For example, some people who live in an abusive household may get depression, others may have PTSD, while others could suffer from both.
-The two also share some of the same symptoms such as:

 - Sleep disturbances

 - Avoiding others

 - Lacking interest in favorite activities

 Because those with PTSD are three to five times more likely to end up with a depressive disorder, it is important for those with either of these illnesses to seek help right away.
 The therapist can determine whether you have just one or both by talking to you about your symptoms and background.

 Treatment for both conditions can be addressed in the same manner by the same therapist in most cases.
 However, some of the treatments may be different.
 But the most common choice for both illnesses is talk therapy or psychotherapy.
 This includes different types of therapies including cognitive behavioral therapy, interpersonal therapy, and cognitive restructuring.
 You may also benefit from light therapy or exercise therapy.